-The overnight borrowing rate remained steady at 7.5 percent.
-The late liquidity window borrowing rate was kept at 0 percent and the lending rate was reduced from 13.5 percent to 12.75 percent.
+The marginal funding rate was left on hold at 11.25 percent; the interest rate on borrowing facilities provided for primary dealers via repo transactions was kept at 10.75 percent, and the borrowing rate at 7.5 percent.
+The late liquidity window borrowing rate was kept at 0 percent and the lending rate was left steady at 12.75 percent.

 Loan growth continues at reasonable levels in response to the tight monetary policy stance and macroprudential measures.
-In line with these developments, private final domestic demand follows a modest course.
+Exports remain supportive of balanced growth in spite of weakening global demand.

 Macroprudential measures taken at the beginning of the year and the tight monetary policy stance continue to have a favorable impact on the core inflation trend.
 However, elevated food prices delay the improvement in the inflation outlook.
 Meanwhile, current levels of commodity prices, in particular declining oil prices, are expected to contribute to disinflation foreseen for the next year.